adelakobic/quiz-me/README.md

 ## Problems encountered 🤯
 * geting the JavaScript to work
+* JavaSCript keeps throwing up console error messages which I have been unable to resolve 28/7/22

 ## Changes made to the code 𝌡
 * HTML code created 23/7/22